Setting the record straight: How the CTF is governed

 Implying that the organization is small because of the size of its board is peculiar.
 Walmart has a board of directors of 12 people and is one of the largest companies in the world.

 As correctly pointed out, our board members are our “members.”
 They are responsible to monitor and maintain the integrity of the CTF’s mission, conduct, strategic planning and finances.
 Each year the board approves any changes to the organization’s strategic plan, annual communications goals and tactics and, of course, the budget.
 The board also appoints our auditors each year.
 The CTF’s president and CEO reports to the board of directors.

 The board of directors does not have any involvement in the day-to-day operation of the CTF.
 Nor do any board directors have signing authority on behalf of the organization.

 Any Canadian who supports the CTF’s mission can become a “supporter.”
 This puts them on our email list for regular Action Updates.
-Currently the CTF has 140,000 supporters.
-Supporters are then solicited for donations, of which we received 31,107 totaling $4.8 million in 2016-17.
-Petition signers are not counted as part of the 140,000 supporters (if we did that, the number would be over one million).
+Currently the CTF has over 200,000 supporters.
+Supporters are then solicited for donations, of which we received 31,205 totaling $5.1 million in 2017-18.
+Petition signers are not counted as part of the over 200,000 supporters (if we did that, the number would be over one million).
 The CTF does not have a charitable tax number or issue charitable donation tax receipts.
 The CTF does not accept any government funding.